MicrosoftDocs/win32/desktop-src/Msi/localizing-the-language-displayed-by-dialogs.md

 ---
-Description: 'The Windows Installer service uses the current user''s language in all dialogs until a Windows Installer package is opened.' ms.assetid: 'c9902990-7a26-48fd-96ac-4d5a749e34be'
+Description: The Windows Installer service uses the current users language in all dialogs until a Windows Installer package is opened. ms.assetid: c9902990-7a26-48fd-96ac-4d5a749e34be
-title: Localizing the Language Displayed by Dialogs
+title: Localizing the Language Displayed by Dialogs ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Localizing the Language Displayed by Dialogs